sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-watermark/_index.md

 The following code example shows how to remove a watermark from documents:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_watermark-RemoveWatermarkFromDocument.py" >}}
+{{< gist "aspose-words-gists" "1f690a31c188a851d80d7aed4ff7e44c" "remove-document-watermark.cs" >}}

 If the watermarks are added using the [Shape](https://reference.aspose.com/words/nodejs-net/aspose.words.drawing/shape/) class object then to remove the watermark from a document you have to set only the name of watermark shape during inserting and then remove watermark shape by an assigned name.

 The following code example show you how to set the name of the watermark shape and remove it from the document:

-{{< highlight python >}}
-# Set name to be able to remove it afterwards
-watermark.name = "WaterMark"
-{{< /highlight >}}
+{{< gist "aspose-words-gists" "1f690a31c188a851d80d7aed4ff7e44c" "set-shape-name.cs" >}}

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_watermark-RemoveWatermark.py" >}}
+{{< gist "aspose-words-gists" "1f690a31c188a851d80d7aed4ff7e44c" "remove-watermark-shape.cs" >}}

 ## Add a Watermark in Table Cell

 Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use the [isLayoutInCell](https://reference.aspose.com/words/nodejs-net/aspose.words.drawing/shapebase/isLayoutInCell/) property.
 This property gets or sets a flag indicating whether the shape is displayed inside a table or outside of it.
-Note that this property works only when you optimize the document for Microsoft Word 2010 using the [optimize_for](https://reference.aspose.com/words/nodejs-net/aspose.words.settings/compatibilityoptions/optimizeFor/) method.
+Note that this property works only when you optimize the document for Microsoft Word 2010 using the [optimizeFor](https://reference.aspose.com/words/nodejs-net/aspose.words.settings/compatibilityoptions/optimizeFor/) method.

 The following code example shows how to use this property:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_shapes-LayoutInCell.py" >}}
+{{< gist "aspose-words-gists" "ad463bf5f128fe6e6c1485df3c046a4c" "layout-in-cell.cs" >}}